Institute for Peace and Justice

 Our Work in the Field: Violence Prevention

-The institute, in partnership with Cissta and CYU, conducted a baseline survey in early 2012 to map public perceptions of violence and the root causes of conflict in each community and provided an intensive training of trainers with Cissta volunteers from each community.
+In 2012, the IPJ, in partnership with CYU and another local organization, Cissta Kenya, conducted a baseline survey to map public perceptions of violence and the root causes of conflict in each community and provided an intensive training of trainers (TOT) with volunteers from each of the target communities.
 The trainings covered skills and tools in conflict resolution, violence mitigation, community mobilization and action planning, and strategies for civic engagement.

-Over the month of March 2012, Cissta volunteers conducted two-day trainings in their respective communities, focused on building an understanding of conflict and violence and addressing issues of conflict in their communities in order to reduce the risk of violence.
+Over the month of March 2012, the TOT participants conducted two-day trainings in their respective communities focused on building an understanding of conflict and violence and addressing issues of conflict in their communities in order to reduce the risk of violence.

 In April 2012, IPJ Program Officer Zahra Ismail returned to Nairobi to conduct follow-up trainings with community participants to identify risk issues in each community, and to begin to develop prevention strategies and contingency plans to respond to these issues when they arise.